Alester by Chris Pritchard © Fantasy Flight Games

 In battle Lord Florent wears red-gold armor, the shining snout of a red-gold fox poking out of his breastplate, surrounded by a circle of lapis lazuli flowers—the sigil of House Florent.
 Alester also owns a slashed velvet doublet and jeweled cloak.

 Alester was born at Brightwater Keep.
 He and a Tarly were once unhorsed in the same tourney by Ser Denys Mallister.

 A Clash of Kings

-After following House Tyrell in supporting Renly Baratheon, Alester rallies his house and is the first of those who swore to Renly to go over to Stannis Baratheon's cause.
-He is the first of the new lords to discard the Faith of the Seven and take up the worship of R'hllor.
-After joining with Stannis, he briefly becomes Stannis's Hand of the King.
+After Renly's death, Lord Florent believes it was Lady Catelyn Stark who slew the king.
+Alester rallies his banners and is the first of those who swore to Renly to go over to Stannis's cause.
+He is also the first of the new lords to discard the Faith of the Seven and take up the worship of R'hllor, and he becomes a leader of the queen's men.

 A Storm of Swords

 For their support of Stannis, the Florents are stripped of Brightwater Keep by the Iron Throne, with their lands instead being granted to Ser Garlan Tyrell.